-We are Squad 303, an international group of programmers coordinated from Poland.
-The name comes from a British Royal Airforce Unit made up of Polish pilots who helped win the Battle of Britain in WWII.
+The name comes from a British Royal Airforce Unit made up of Polish pilots who helped win the Battle of Britain in World War II.

 We created tools that enable anyone, anywhere to message validated Russian cell numbers and e-mail addresses.
 You can find them here: www.1920.in.
 They can be used from all devices.
 The name 1920 is a reference to the Soviet-Polish war of 1919-1920 in which outnumbered Polish forces defeated a Soviet invasion at a great human cost.